UKPLab/CARE/docs/source/for_developers/basics/conventions.rst

 4. Do the clean up and issue resolution.
 If necessary you may create sub-branches with the necessary changes here, but typically this should not be necessary.
 In the end the release branch is stable and could be deployed without an issue.
 If everything worked well without having to realize fundamental changes to features, you may delete the feature branches at this point.

-5. Now merge the release branch back into 'dev' now making it stable again, if no other changes occurred in the meantime.
+5. Now merge the release branch back into `dev` now making it stable again, if no other changes occurred in the meantime.

 ::